ChrisPHong/ChrisPHong/README.md

 -->
 ## Introduction
-My name is Christopher Hong:
+My name is Christopher Hong!
+Welcome to my Github Page:
 - 🔭 I’m currently working on [QuicksPic](https://quickspic.herokuapp.com/)!
 A social media app that allows users to interact with posts, comments and leave a like!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/christopherpyohong/)
 - 😄 Pronouns: he/him